 1.)
 Torre de Belem and Monument to the Discoveries

-Almost fairytale-like to explore, Torre de Belem has a much more hard-edged history that most of us realise.
+Almost fairytale-like to explore, Torre de Belem has a much more hard-edged history than most of us realise.
 This alone makes it one of the best things to do in Lisbon; if you want to know more about its age of discovery.

 Perched on its own within the Tejo riverfront, it was built to protect the port and was the point where lots of explorers started their journey to the new world.

-Also, if you follow the coastline up to Vasco da Gama Bridge, you’ll come across the pretty impressive Gare Do Oriente that’s one of the new architectural masterpieces in Lisbon.
+Finally, if you follow the coastline up to Vasco da Gama Bridge, you’ll come across the pretty impressive Gare Do Oriente that’s one of the new architectural masterpieces in Lisbon.

 2.)
 Santa Justa Elevator